 The faculty realizes that making an audition video adds an extra challenge to the application process.
 Please know that you will not be evaluated on the quality of the video recording itself.
 It is not necessary to submit a multi-camera, highly technical studio video.
 The main goal is simple clarity so that your work can be seen.

-Resumé Upload a pdf of your one page resumé, which includes any training and experience you have had in music, theatre, and dance, as well as academic honors, work experience, and community service.
+Resumé Upload a pdf of your full resumé, which includes any training and experience you have had in music, theatre, and dance, as well as academic honors, work experience, and community service.